haurog/Warrant-Canary/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/5561d0b9-0edc-4994-afea-e8013861e87f/deploy-status)](https://app.netlify.com/sites/warrantcanary/deploys)

-# Final Project: A warrant canary with enclosed funds
+# Final Project: A Warrant Canary with Enclosed Funds

 This project is a [warrant canary contract](https://en.wikipedia.org/wiki/Warrant_canary), which allows users of the contract to passively inform a broad audience that a certain event has happened by not updating the a timestamp in the contract.
 Additionally, a user can enclose funds in the contract which can be moved by a predefined third party to their own wallet.
 In this configuration the contract acts like a [dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch).